-Clear all personnel from the outrigger area before extending or retracting the outriggers.
+Clear all personnel from the outrigger area before extension of the outriggers.
 Carefully follow the procedures in this Operator Manual when extending or retracting the outriggers.
 Death or serious injury could result from improper equipment set up on outriggers.
+Keep ur